slatedocs/slate/source/includes/inkling-guide/_schemas.html.md

 Inkling supports various types, including (but not limited to) primitive types, which include types for integers, floats,  bytes and strings, as well as types commonly used with machine learning (for example, Luminance).
 See the section on schemas and Inkling types for more information.

-###### Constrained Types
+## Constrained Types

-Inkling supports constrained types in schemas (as well as for configuration of lessons).
+Inkling supports [constrained types][4] in schemas (as well as for configuration of lessons).
 Constrained types use range expressions to constrain the values of the type to values defined by a range expression.

 A range expression has the effect of constraining the values of the type to values defined by the range expression.
 In a schema, this constrains the values in the field.
 In lessons, this constrains the values of the placeholder being configured.
 In both cases the syntax is the same.

 Here are some examples of constrained types:

 ```inkling
 schema MyOutput